camunda-consulting/twitter-qa/README.md

 # twitter-qa
-Template for the Camunda Training for Java Developes
+Template for the Camunda Training for Java Developers